 Abstract (max 150 words)

-Evidence strongly suggests that snakes can hear, yet no study to date has tested the natural behavioral response of snakes to sound.
-We conducted 304 trials on 19 snakes, observing the effects of airborne sounds on snake behaviour, compared to no sound controls.
+Evidence suggests that snakes can hear, but how snakes naturally respond to airborne sound is still unclear.
+We conducted 304 trials on 19 snakes across five genera, observing the effects of airborne sounds on snake behaviour, compared to controls.
 All snake responses were strongly genus dependent.
 Only one genus (Woma Pythons) significantly increased their probability of movement in response to sound, but three other genera (death adders, taipans, and brown snakes) were more likely to move away from sound, signaling potential avoidance behavior.
-Taipans significantly increased their likelihood of displaying defensive/cautious behaviors in response to sound, but three of the five genera exhibited significantly different types of behaviors in sound trials compared to the control.
-Our study provides a framework for researching snake behaviour, and our results highlight he behavioral vtariability among different snake genera, improving our limited understanding of snake behaviour.
+Taipans significantly increased their likelihood of displaying defensive and cautious behaviors in response to sound, but three of the five genera exhibited significantly different types of behaviors in sound trials compared to the control.
+Our results highlight potential heritable behavioral responses of snakes to airborne sound, clustered within genera.
+Variability among different snake genera, and across sound frequencies, contributes to our understanding of snake behaviour.

 Teaser

-The first study to record natural behavioral responses of snakes to airborne sounds.
+Natural behavioral responses of snakes to airborne sounds vary by frequency and may be at least partly heritable.

 MAIN TEXT